gked/EditContext/ImageResource-color_scheme/explainer.md

 </figure>

-When in Light Mode, the Windows operating system automatically converts the white icons to black to keep them legible:
+When in Light Mode, Windows 10 automatically converts the white icons to black to keep them legible:

 <figure id="twitter-light">